Enchan1207/RecentWatched/README.md

  4. Press `Install unpackaged extension` and select this folder to install it.

 ### On product page
+On product page(`http://akizukidenshi.com/catalog/g/*/`), product code is added to localStorage(`list`).

 ### On home page
+On home page(`http://akizukidenshi.com/catalog/top.aspx`), the content of localStorage(`list`) is showed as "recent watched products"list.
+Click each cell and jump to corresponding product codes page.